Ryū Ryū Ko: Xie Zhongxiang

-Karate historians do not agree with the Xie Zhongxiang identification, it has been suggested that Ryū Ryū Ko taught other styles of southern Chinese martial arts, or even that Ryu Ryu Ko was the name of the place, rather than a person.

-Karate historians from the Ryūei-ryū and Gōjū-ryū lineage have cited the visit by Miyagi Chojun to Fuzhou to seek Ryū Ryū Ko after Miyagi's teacher, Kanryo Higaonna died in Oct,1915.
-Miyagi Chojun travelled to Fuzhou in May 1915 and again 1916, with Eisho Nakamoto (in 1915) and Gokenki (吴賢贵, in 1916).
-There he was met by Ryu Ryu Ko's students, presumably someone who knew Higaonna Kanryo.
+Karate historians from the Gōjū-ryū lineage have cited the visit by Miyagi Chojun to Fuzhou to seek Ryū Ryū Ko after Miyagi's teacher, Kanryo Higaonna died in October 1915.
+Miyagi Chojun travelled to Fuzhou in May 1915 and again in 1916, with Eisho Nakamoto (in 1915) and Gokenki (吴賢贵, in 1916).
+There he was met by Ryu Ryu Ko's students, presumably some who knew Higaonna Kanryo.
 Based on the oral tradition passed on by Miyagi Chojun, he was brought before Ryu Ryu Ko's grave to pay his respects.
-Unless Miyagi Chojun's oral history is to be disregarded, then Ryū Ryū Ko who died before 1916 and Xie Zhongxiang who died in 1930 were not the same person.
+Unless Miyagi Chojun's oral history is to be disregarded, then Ryū Ryū Ko, who died before 1916 and Xie Zhongxiang who died in 1930 were not the same person.

 Since the name "Ryū Ryū Ko" really existed in Okinawan tradition through the references provided by his students, any research into the identity of Ryū Ryū Ko should be based on these references.
 Norisato Nakaima (1819－1879 the founder of Ryūei-ryū, based the first character in the name of his style on Ryū Ryū Ko's surname.
 The character Norisato Nakaima used was "劉" which in Fuzhou dialect sounded like Liu/Ryu.
 Historians cite this as another piece of evidence to suggest that Xie Zhong Xiang was not Ryū Ryū Ko.
 (Note that prior to 1948 the vast majority of the population in Fujian Province spoke Fujian and not Mandarin, and Xie Zhongxiang's alias Xie Ruru as pronounced today would have been pronounced Xia Yiyi in late 19th Century Fujian.)
 According to the Ryuei Ryu Tradition, Norisato Nakaima began studying under Ryū Ryū Ko when he was 19 years old, circa 1838 to 1839 and spent 7 years learning martial arts as well as knowledge in Chinese herbal medicine from Ryū Ryū Ko.